Skin lesion aspiration

 How the Test is Performed

-The health care provider inserts a needle into the skin sore or skin abscess, which may contain fluid or pus.
-Fluid from the sore or abscess is withdrawn.
+Your health care provider inserts a needle into the skin lesion, which may contain fluid or pus.
+Fluid is withdrawn.
 The fluid may be examined under a microscope.
 A sample of the fluid may also be sent to a lab.
-There, it is put in a lab dish or other container that contains (culture medium) and watched for growth of bacteria, virus or fungi.
+There, it is put in a lab dish or other container that contains culture medium and watched for growth of bacteria, virus or fungi.

 If the sore is deep, the provider may inject or spray numbing medicine (anesthetic) into the skin before inserting the needle.